A Select List of Our Authors

 Cabinet Magazine

-Cabinet is a non-profit quarterly dedicated to creating a new culture of curiosity about the world and has been described by The New York Times
+Cabinet is a non-profit quarterly dedicated to creating a new culture of curiosity about the world and has been described by The New York Times as "voracious, omnivorous, and playful."
+PRESIDENTIAL DOODLES (Basic Books) grew out of a whimsical idea tossed out during an editorial meeting at the magazine.

 Seth Casteel

-One of the most published pet photographers in the world, Seth Casteel is author of the New York Times' best-selling UNDERWATER DOGS, UNDERWATER PUPPIES and BIG DOG, LITTLE DOG. author website
+One of the most published pet photographers in the world, Seth Casteel is author of the New York Times' best-selling UNDERWATER DOGS, UNDERWATER PUPPIES and BIG DOG, LITTLE DOG.

 Marcia Chatelain

-Marla Cilley (a.k.a.
+Marla Cilley aka The Flylady

-Paul
+Paul Collins

 Matthew F. Delmont

-A distinguished professor of history at Dartmouth and author of the forthcoming book HALF AMERICAN: The Epic Story of African Americans Fighting World War II at Home and Abroad (Viking).
+A distinguished professor of history at Dartmouth and author of HALF AMERICAN: The Epic Story of African Americans Fighting World War II at Home and Abroad (Viking).
 He has also published three other books on African American history, including MAKING ROOTS, WHY BUSING FAILED, and THE NICEST KIDS IN TOWN.

-Frans de
+Frans de Waal

-MAMA'S LAST HUG: Animal Emotions and What They Tell Us About Ourselves, a finalist for the 2020 Pen American Award and a Best Book of 2019 according to the New York Times, Science News, Amazon and others; ARE WE SMART ENOUGH TO KNOW HOW SMART ANIMALS ARE?; THE BONOBO AND THE ATHEIST: In Search of Humanism Among the Primates (Norton); and OUR INNER APE, among others.
+New York Times' best-selling author, one of the world's most renowned primatologists, and one of Time Magazine's Most Influential People. de Waal's books include DIFFERENT: Gender Through the Eyes of A Primatologist; MAMA'S LAST HUG: Animal Emotions and What They Tell Us About Ourselves (winner of the 2020 PEN/E.O.
+Wilson Literary Science Writing Award and a Best Book of 2019 according to The New York Times, Science News, Amazon and others); ARE WE SMART ENOUGH TO KNOW HOW SMART ANIMALS ARE?; THE BONOBO AND THE ATHEIST: In Search of Humanism Among the Primates; and OUR INNER APE, among others.

-Thomas de
+Thomas de Zengotita

-MEDIATED: How the Media Shapes Your World and the Way You Live in It
+Harper's contributor, anthropologist and social critic.
+Author of MEDIATED: How the Media Shapes Your World and the Way You Live in It (Bloomsbury).

-Leanne
+Leanne Ely

-Certified nutritionist and author of PART-TIME PALEO (Plume) and the successful SAVING
+Certified nutritionist and author of PART-TIME PALEO (Plume) and the successful SAVING DINNER series.
+Co-author, with Marla Cilley, of the New York Times' best-seller, BODY CLUTTER.

 Larrie D. Ferreiro